 - Other detailed information (FAQs)

-Key changes introduced since the initial model announcement are highlighted below.
+Key changes introduced since the initial model announcement are highlighted below and if you are interested in registering your proxy vote, head here (curent members only).

 How it will work